Tony Lock: Life and career

-In 1956, Lock was famously the bowler who took "the other wicket" when Jim Laker achieved his world-record 19–90 at Old Trafford against Australia, and two years later had an extraordinary summer of success against an admittedly poor visiting New Zealand New Zealand side, finishing with 34 wickets at an average of a mere 7.47 in the five-Test series.
+In 1956, Lock was famously the bowler who took "the other wicket" when Jim Laker achieved his world-record 19–90 at Old Trafford against Australia, and two years later had an extraordinary summer of success against an admittedly poor New Zealand side, finishing with 34 wickets at an average of a mere 7.47 in the five-Test series.
 He was inconsistent abroad, however, failing completely on the 1958/59 tour of Australia, but again terrorising the New Zealanders in the same winter, with 13 wickets at under nine runs apiece.
 It was during the New Zealand leg of the tour that he saw himself on film.
 Shocked by what he saw, he remodelled his action.
-By 1961, he was back in the Test side against Australia.
+By 1961, he was back in the Test team against Australia.

 Not included in the English team for the 1962–63 Ashes series, he played with great success for Western Australia, returning to play for that state each winter for the rest of his career.

 Lock moved to Leicestershire in 1965, and was made captain for the following two seasons, taking the club to third place in the County Championship in 1967.
 In 1967/68 he was unexpectedly recalled by England because of an injury to Fred Titmus, and played in the last two Tests against West Indies.
 He was the last man called up to play for England who was not playing for a first-class county.
 Though not achieving any great success with the ball, he contributed to the cause in another way, by making his highest first-class score of 89 in the first innings of the final Test at Georgetown, Guyana.
 England had nine wickets down when the game (played over six days) finished, and claimed the series 1–0.